vignesh-kira/appdirect-tweets-app/README.md

 Frontend - React JS with Bootstrap4 and other helper libraries

-Backend - Node JS (to fetch make twitter api call)
+Backend - Node JS (to fetch make twitter api call; Code has been separated from this branch.
+It is run as a separate service in server.)

 Note: The UI code is inside the "client" folder.